Last updated

 Which Central Coast town should you visit?

 For the most complete beach town experience, choose Terrigal.
-It offers a patrolled surf beach, The Skillion’s iconic headland walk, excellent dining ranging from casual beachside to upscale restaurants and Terrigal Lagoon’s calm water perfect for kids.
+It offers a patrolled surf beach, The Skillion’s iconic headland walk, solid dining options ranging from casual beachside to upscale restaurants and Terrigal Lagoon’s calm water perfect for kids.
 Everything’s walkable once you’re there, and you’ll find a wide range of accommodation and restaurant options.
 Terrigal works for everyone – couples, families, foodies, beach lovers – making it the safest choice if you’re unsure or want the full Central Coast experience in one location.

 The best Central Coast experience?
 Visit multiple towns in one trip – the 20-30 minute drives between them make this easy.
 Base yourself in Terrigal for facilities and dining variety, day-trip to Killcare for Bouddi Walk and Bells at Killcare lunch, visit Ettalong for calm beach swimming, explore The Entrance for pelican feeding (if on the weekend) and lake activities, or discover Norah Head’s lighthouse and quieter beaches.